Hager RCBO Switchboard Upgrade Adelaide: Modern RCBO vs Old RCD (2026 Guide)

 - It's illegal for anyone else (including handymen) to touch electrical panels

-- Penalties: Fines up to $20,000 + potential jail time
+- Penalties: Significant fines and potential jail time

 Why it's dangerous: